RTEMS/rtems-docs/c-user/configuring_a_system.rst

 =================================

 This section defines the configuration parameters related to selecting a scheduling algorithm for an application.
-For the schedulers built into RTEMS, the configuration is straightforward.
+For the :ref:`schedulers built into RTEMS <SchedulingConcepts>`, the configuration is straightforward.
 All that is required is to define the configuration macro which specifies which scheduler you want for in your application.
-The currently available schedulers are:

 The pluggable scheduler interface also enables the user to provide their own scheduling algorithm.
 If you choose to do this, you must define multiple